 A gauze pad can be used after the ice to compress the wound and elevate it; if it’s too large then stitching may be required.
 For facial lacerations, to avoid the victim overreacting due to lots of blood oozing, help them keep calm.
 Then put a towel over the injured part and keep the injured person away from everyone if possible so the victim does not go into shock.

 Related reading: Treating wounds with sugar and honey

 Using the PRICE principle to treat an injury

 This technique is commonly used to help injured get back to the field activities faster and keep from re-injury.
-It is important to note that swelling is a normal response to field injuries but excessive swelling should raise the alarm as it reduces the range of motion one can make and interfere with healing.
+It is important to note that swelling is a normal response to field injuries, but excessive swelling should raise the alarm.
+It reduces the range of motion one can make and interfere with healing.
 When injured in the field, start managing it by using the price method as described:

 Protect – ensure there is adequate protection from further injury and if there is a severe injury, this area should be protected with a splint, crutch or pad.

 Restrict – restricting activity is one way of preventing the injury from worsening hence facilitating quick healing.